GIfatahTH/animator/README.md

 In the `builder` argument (6) you put your widgets to be animated.
 The builder is a function with Animation argument.

 If you want to animate many Tween, use `tweenMap` argument (7).
 Is is a Map of String type keys and Tween type values.
-In this case you have to use `builderMap` (8) insteat of `builder` (6).
+In this case you have to use `builderMap` (8) instead of `builder` (6).

 With `endAnimationListener` (10) argument you can define a VoidCallback to be executed when animation is finished.
 For example, it can be used to trigger another animation.

 With `customListener` (11) argument you can define a Function to be called every time the animation value changes.
 The customListener is provided with an Animation object.

-With `statusListener` (12) argument you can define a Function to be called every time the status of the animation chage.
-The customListener is provided with an AnimationStatus, AnimationSetup objectt.
+With `statusListener` (12) argument you can define a Function to be called every time the status of the animation change.
+The customListener is provided with an AnimationStatus, AnimationSetup objects.

 `animateOnRebuild` (13) controls whether the animation is automatically restarted when Animator widget is rebuilt.
 The default value is true.